Arseha/peakonly/README.md

 To process your single spectrum you should do a few simple steps:

 - download current repository
-- install requirements in the following automated way (or you can simpy open reqirements.txt file and download listed libraries in any other convenient for you way):
+- install requirements in the following automated way (or you can simply open reqirements.txt file and download listed libraries in any other convenient way):
 ```
 pip3 install -r requirements.txt
 ```